gogoshbelichi/RealTaskManager/README.md

 I implemented several approaches:

 Custom service — JWT with endpoints.
 IdentityServer — moved auth logic into a separate microservice for scalability and flexibility.
+[With IdentityServer](https://github.com/gogoshbelichi/UserTasks.GraphQL.IdentityServer)
 Firebase — experimented with authentication in a monolithic architecture.
-[Explore my other repository](https://github.com/gogoshbelichi/UserTasks.GraphQL.Firebase)
+[With Firebase](https://github.com/gogoshbelichi/UserTasks.GraphQL.Firebase)

 ### UserType